Employment and Training Administration (ETA), Labor.

 - Technical skills training includes occupational skills training—that may combine academic and work-place learning and related instruction, customized training with a commitment of an employer or group of employers to employ an individual upon successful completion of training, and that may be tailored to meet the needs of the individual participant.
 Section 134 (d)(4)(D) of WIA provides a definition of training services that shall be viewed as generally applicable to the term “technical skills training” in this Solicitation.
 This definition of technical skills training specifically allows the use of grant funds to provide necessary books.

 - Region means an area which exhibits a commonality of economic interest.
-Thus, a region may comprise a few labor market areas, one large labor market, one labor market area joined together with a couple of adjacent rural districts, a few special purpose districts, or a few contiguous PICs or local boards.
+Thus, a region may comprise a few labor market areas, one large labor market, one labor market area joined together with a couple of adjacent rural districts, a few special purpose districts, or a few contiguous local boards.
 Clearly, if the region involves multiple economic or political jurisdictions, it is essential that they be contiguous to one another.
 A region may be either intrastate or interstate.
 Although the rating criteria will provide more detail, it is the applicant's responsibility to demonstrate the regional nature of the area which that application covers.
-Also, a region may be coterminous with a single PIC or local board.
+Also, a region may be coterminous with a single local board.

 No applicant may receive a grant unless that applicant agrees to provide resources equivalent to at least 25 percent of the grant award amount as a match.
 That match may be provided in cash or in kind, however, Federal resources may not be counted against the matching requirement.
 In view of the fact that the singular focus of grant resources is to provide skill training, ETA particularly encourages the provision of essential capital equipment, such as computer equipment, as part of the match.
 The match will not be tied to the drawdown of funds, however, the amount and nature of it must be clearly described in the application.